-The M.S. thesis work and documentation demonstrates both a student's skills and knowledge, and is often the first major professional work done by the student where he/she has the responsibility to both guide the work and overcome whatever obstacles arise.
+The M.S. thesis work and documentation demonstrates both a student's skills and knowledge and is often the first major professional work done by the student where he/she has the responsibility to both guide the work and overcome whatever obstacles arise.
 We see this as the demonstration vehicle of the student demonstrating through achievement that they are now professionals.
 The MicroEP/MSEN program requires all Ph.D. path students that enter the MicroEP/MSEN program after the B.S. degree to complete a thesis-based M.S.
 MicroEP/MSEN degree before being admitted as a Ph.D. student.
 The thesis is first used to assess a student's capability for independent work and analysis and then used as a career guidance tool.
 In this sense the M.S. thesis is part of the Ph.D. candidacy process as well.

-Spring 2020 - 1 MS thesis graduate.
+Spring 2021 - 2 MS thesis graduates.

-Summer 2020 - 1 MS thesis graduates.
+Summer 2021 - 3 MS thesis graduates.

-Fall 2020 - 2 MS thesis graduates.
+Fall 2021 - 3 MS thesis graduates.